The best food in the world is often accompanied by an unforgettable travel experience. Anyone with me? 🙌

 And still, to this date, it remains in my mind as one of the best things I've ever eaten.

 Now I can see it was more about the whole experience than it was about the food alone.
 The fact that we had delayed filling our bellies so we could fulfill our curious travel spirits and eat like the locals made this memory unique and special.

 I'm forever grateful for this experience and others like it that provided me opportunities to open my mind and heart.

 The many unique foods and flavor combinations we’ve tasted overseas continue to inspire our creativity at home.
 Naturally our experiences have shaped many of our menu choices at the Bakehouse, like the Bánh mì sandwich pictured above.

 Our love for food and culture is simply too deep not to share.
 We feel so fortunate to be able to incorporate this part of our lives into our work and extend it through to our community.

 What about you?
 What is one of your most memorable travel food experiences?
 What items or flavors from these experiences do you suggest we feature in the Bakehouse?
 We’d love for you to share in the comments below.

-And if you’re curious to try some of the interesting flavor combinations and items on our current menu, click below to pre-order!
+And if you’re curious to explore our current menu and try some of the inspired flavor combinations, click below to pre-order!